HazelDragon/vibeScript/README.md

 # How To Use
-use a /: request in the url and type name
+use a /: request in the url and type name, you will get an hsl color and a vibe